 What are the symptoms of migraine?

 Migraine is more than a usual headache.
-The child may vomit, and have aversion to light and noise during the attack.
+The child may vomit and have aversion to light and noise during the attack.
 He or she may want to lie down and switch off all the lights before going to sleep.
 Sleep usually makes one feel better.
 Sometimes, migraines are preceded by an aura.
 The child feels strange, has problems with speech, and sees patterns of lights or lines.
 These symptoms may last up to an hour, followed by the typical migraine.
 Sometimes, the aura may present by itself with no migraine symptoms.

 Migraines can be debilitating and can cause deterioration in a child’s productivity and learning.
-Prevention of migraine is the best form of management.
+Prevention of migraines is the best form of management.
 Firstly, triggers have to be identified.
 Triggers are different for everyone and more than one trigger may actually cause a migraine for an individual.
 It is of utmost important to keep a diary and make a note of the events that have occurred before your migraine, including the intensity and duration of the attack.
 Once you start to identify constant triggers associated with your migraine, you will also learn to manage them better.

 What causes a migraine?